OVERVIEW OF DUBLIN CITY SCHOOLS GIFTED EDUCATION

 4th and 5th Grade Pullout service for cognitively gifted students: Students who have a superior cognitive gifted identification will participate in this class facilitated by the Gifted Intervention Specialist (GIS).
 Students will meet approximately 200 minutes each week (two to five days per week) with their cognitively gifted peers to further develop their life long learning skills with an emphasis on the following: Habits of Mind, 21st Century Thinking Skills, and Problem Based Learning.
 These students will also be cluster grouped within their regular classroom setting to support their needs as cognitively gifted learners.
 Placement into this gifted service is based upon a superior cognitive abilities gifted identification on an Ohio Department of Education approved ability assessment.

-Middle School Gifted Services: The Gifted Intervention Specialist (GIS) at each of our four middle schools leads a trimester elective course which will further support the academic and social-emotional growth of cognitively gifted students.
+Middle School Gifted Services: The Gifted Intervention Specialist (GIS) at each of our five middle schools leads a trimester elective course which will further support the academic and social-emotional growth of cognitively gifted students.
 Qualifying students will have a cognitive gifted identification on an approved ability assessment.
 Students who have moved into Dublin Schools and have not participated in testing in Dublin must provide a qualifying score that is no more than 24 months old.
-Gifted identified reading students in grades 7 & 8 will be supported in their English Language Arts class through a cluster grouping model supported by a GIS.
-Seventh and eighth grade ELA teachers will be participating in district led gifted education professional development meeting the requirements of ODE’s gifted operating standards for service.
-Each of these students will have a WEP within their ELA digital portfolio.
+Students identified in reading and math will receive support from gifted intervention specialists in the regular education classroom.
 Students who have a gifted identification and are recommended for or self-select placement into 8th grade Physical Science also receive gifted service.
 This placement is considered a subject acceleration and students receive a Written Acceleration Plan (WAP).

 Accelerated Math 5-6: Students who meet the multiple criteria measures for placement into this accelerated 5th grade math experience will cover 6th grade mathematics curriculum while extending and enriching the 5th and 6th grade mathematics content.